iniricho/AI-Gen/README.md

     ```bash
     VITE_GROQ=USE_YOUR_OWN_API_KEY
     ```
-4. you can change the models on src/utils/groq.js file:
+4. you can change the models that is supported on Groq Console (see docs, [https://console.groq.com/docs/models](https://console.groq.com/docs/models)) on src/utils/groq.js file:
     ```bash
     import { Groq } from "groq-sdk";